Filmmaker from Cairo — Egypt

-The work eventually took him to Pinewood Studios in the UK.
+Eventually the work took him outside the region, first to Pinewood Studios in the UK.

-His narrative work won at the Egyptian National Festival, then travelled.
+His shorts won at the Egyptian National Festival.
+Then they kept travelling.

 Egypt laughs differently than Kuwait.